See also command lines it is tedious to remember for general unix/OSX/BSD commands. This was split off from general OSX hacks.

 Every time you plug your laptop into you phone it slurps down gigabytes of stuff and exhausts your mobile quota?

-The only solution I know for this is to create a custom rules in little snitch, which is nominally privacy software, but is actually more generally useful. go into little snitch and create a “profile” called “low bandwidth” which prevents e.g. your Droppantsbox or Ogle Drive or Owncloud or MEGA file syncing software from accessing the internet when you are in a “low bandwidth” situation.
+The only solution I know for this is to create a custom rules in little snitch, which is nominally privacy software, but is actually more generally useful.
+Go into little snitch and create a “profile” called “low bandwidth” which prevents e.g. your Droppantsbox or Ogle Drive or Owncloud or other file syncing software from accessing the internet when you are in a “low bandwidth” situation.
 Remembering to switch now…

 Surviving horribly bad internet connections